Okay, so there’s a downside.

 If the internet is mightier than the sword, can the general public really be trusted to wield such powers?

-I’m sarcastic, of course.
-As the recent debate on how social media is responsible for spreading fake news stirs up emotions, many are raising their voices for stricter regulation and increased control.
+I think so, of course, but not everyone seems to be in agreement.
+As the recent debate on how social media is responsible for spreading fake news and alternative facts stirs up emotions, many are raising their voices for stricter regulation and increased control.
 We mustn’t socialise ourselves to death, it seems.

 Dividing the Intellectuals

 Walter Lippmann (1889 – 1974) was an American writer, political commentator, and columnist.
 His legacy still lingers, as he coined concepts as “the Cold War” and words like “stereotype.”
 His most notable publication, Public Opinion (1922), is still a valuable read for public relations professionals.

 Lippmann, winner of two Pulitzer prizes, engaged in heated public debates1 with John Dewey (1859 – 1952), an American philosopher and psychologist of specific interest to public relations; his perspective of human interaction gave rise to the idea of segmenting people in publics (the “p” in public relations).

 Dewey critiqued Lippmann’s “elitist views”, while Lippmann emphasised the importance of journalism; the public cannot make sense of the world without objective reporting and expert insights.

 The father of public relations, Edward Bernays (1891 – 1995) argued that mass media was a propaganda tool for the elites.
 But another influential PR practitioner, Ivy Lee (1877 – 1934), who amongst other accomplishments created the first press release and influenced the field of crisis communications, seemed to have much more faith in humanity’s capacity for understanding the world.